coreshop/CoreShop/docs/02_Bundles/17_SEOBundle.md

 ## Usage

-SEO Bundle provide you with some services to make SEO more manageable.
+The SEO Bundle provides you with services to make SEO more manageable.
 It depends on Pimcore's HeadLink and HeadMeta Helper.

 There are multiple ways of making use of this bundle: